The average inventory formula is: Average inventory = (Beginning inventory + Ending inventory) / 2.

 Do you need to know the average inventory for every SKU?

-While it would be amazing if you had the average inventory for every single product on your shelves, it’s probably not quite feasible, especially as your business starts to grow.
+While it would be amazing if you had the average inventory for every single product on your shelves, it’s probably not quite feasible to determine average inventory for every stock-keeping unit – especially as your business starts to grow.
 Focus on the items which you simply cannot afford to run short of — that is, your most popular and in-demand items.

 Review your product line to identify which items you really need to track in terms of average inventory, lead time and ROIC.
 By focussing just on these most important items, you’ll avoid running out of popular products that keep your customers coming back for more and keep your profit going up.